 Miguel and me with his Teddy Bear in the garden on Sudeley Street.
 I loved the brick work that was done one time and another.
 I loved the way it displayed age with a singularity of purpose.

 When I finally went to a hair saloon and had my hair cut, John didn’t notice.
-So as soon as I could get another appointment I went and had it cut again.
+So I went and had it cut again.
 Still John didn’t notice, so I made an appointment at Selfridges’s saloon and had it cut again.
-That night John looked at me, looked at me again, and with a curious look on his face asked, “Is your hair getting
+That night John looked at me, looked at me again, and with a curious look on his face asked, “Is your hair getting shorter?”

 I knit Miguel’s sweater.
 It’s a yin yang design that I chose, for which John wrote the pattern.
 John really seemed to be able to do anything.